BUILD REGISTER · SAN DIEGO, CA

 PartMatch2026 · 3D PRINTING

-3D-printable replacement parts from photos.
-Scrapped when the adversarial PRD review said "spike first."
+3D-printable replacement parts from a photo of the broken one.
+The adversarial PRD review asked whether photo-to-printable-geometry had actually been proven feasible.
+It hadn't.
+Scrapped at review, for the price of one session.
 CARRIED FORWARDAdversarial review as a standing gate before any build.

 SCRAPPED